dmerson/ArizonaMastersCapstone/README.md

 Run this to create the tables, views, and stored procedures inside your newly created database

-3. In Code/SQL Server/Database Seeds is a file called Initial Table Data.sql
+3.In Code/SQL Server/Database Seeds is a file called Initial Table Data.sql

 Run this to insert the basic tables used by the capstone paper.

+You now have enough to start experimenting with a normalized (awardgroupid=1) and denormalized (awardgroupid=2) data.

 #How to create a denormalized file for input
+It is important that all students have only one ranking.
+It is the ranking by the committee for their overall fit for the institution.